SAP/gigya-nSS/README.md

 ```
 Here each container uses the **showIf** conditional parameter in order to determine its visibility state.

-The first condition idicates when there are social providers available for display within the **conflictingAccounts** object
+The first condition indicates when there are social providers available for display within the **conflictingAccounts** object
-And therefore will show a **socialLoginGrid* accordigly.
+And therefore will show a **socialLoginGrid* accordingly.
 Note that the **socialLoginGrid** is smart enough to decide what providers
 are needed to be displayed when the **onflictingAccounts** object is available therefore you do not need to specifiy its providers manually.

-The second condition idicates if the **conflictingAccounts** object contains a 'site' provider and therefore the user will be
+The second condition indicates if the **conflictingAccounts** object contains a 'site' provider and therefore the user will be
 required to link his account using his loginID/password combination.

 ```